 Comparative Theology and Philosophy; Philosophical Theology; Secularism; Asian Philosophy and Religion; Systematic Theology

-Much of his work currently is on the intersection of religion and popular culture, with several forthcoming pieces on the Lion King, Game of Thrones, and Black Panther.
+Much of his current work is on the intersection of religion and popular culture, with several forthcoming pieces on Black Panther and The Wheel of Time.
+He is also finalizing a draft of a monograph on Post-Christian Religion in Popular Culture: Theology through Exegesis.

-Fantasy, Theology, and the Imagination, Edited with Austin Freeman and Fotini Toso (Forthcoming with Lexington Press/Fortress Academic).
+Fantasy, Theology, and the Imagination, Edited with Austin Freeman and Fotini Toso (Lanham, MD: Lexington Press, 2023

 "Valar Morghulis: Late Modern Imaginaries of Death and Nihilism in Game of Thrones," in Theology and Game of Thrones, ed.
-Matthew William Brake (Forthcoming).
+Matthew William Brake (Lanham, MD: Lexington Press, 2022).

 “Modern Re-enchantment and Dr. Strange: Pentecostal Analogies, the Spirit of the Multiverse, and the Play on Time and Eternity” in Theology and the Marvel Universe, ed.
-Gregory Stevenson (Lanham, MY: Rowman and Littlefield, 2020).
+Gregory Stevenson (Lanham, MD: Lexington Press, 2020).

 Contributor, Raimon Panikkar: A Companion to his Life and Thought, ed.
 Peter Phan and Young-chan Ro (James Clarke & Co., 2018).